Saori Hayami

-Biography
+Saori Hayami (早見 沙織, Hayami Saori) is a Japanese voice actress and singer affiliated with I'm Enterprise.
+As a singer, she is signed to Warner Bros.
+Home Entertainment.
+Hayami won the 10th Seiyu Awards for Best Supporting Actress.

+Early life and career

+Hayami was born on May 29, 1991 in Tokyo, Japan as an only child.
 Hayami became interested in voice acting while attending elementary school.
 In 2004, she attended junior class of Nihon Narration Engi Kenkyūjo, a voice acting training school.
 Her career began when she passed an audition for I'm Enterprise in 2006, at the end of her second year in training school.
 Her voice acting debut was in the Indian Summer drama CD.
 In 2007, she made her anime debut and landed her first major role as Momoka Kawakabe, the main heroine in Touka Gettan.
 Since then, she has been active in voicing many other characters in anime-related media and other voice acting works.
-She placed #2 in 2015 Newtype x Machi Asobi Anime Awards for Best Voice Actress while her character Yukino Yukinoshita won Best Female Character Award.
-She has been hosting her own radio show Hayami Saori no Free Style since 2011 which won Best Comfort Radio in general category at 3rd Aniradi Awards in 2017.
+She placed #2 in 2015 Newtype x Machi Asobi Anime Awards for Best Voice Actress, while her character Yukino Yukinoshita won Best Female Character Award.
+Since 2011, she has hosted her own radio show, Hayami Saori no Free Style, which won Best Comfort Radio in general category at 3rd Aniradi Awards in 2017.
+Hayami attended the School of Human Sciences at Waseda University.